quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 Background context: The example highlights that an exact solution in one MDP may not be optimal or even applicable in another, despite both generating identical observable data.
 :p How does the text illustrate the distinction between exact and approximate solutions?
 ??x
-The text illustrates this by showing how \( v = 0 \) is an exact solution for the first MDP but introduces errors in the second MDP.
-This means that while \( v = 0 \) works perfectly for the first, it needs adjustment (another minimal-BE value function) for the second. x??
+The text illustrates this by showing how $v = 0 $ is an exact solution for the first MDP but introduces errors in the second MDP.
+This means that while$v = 0$ works perfectly for the first, it needs adjustment (another minimal-BE value function) for the second. x??

 ---